+(Table 9 about here)

-The data in Table 8 show marked ethnic disadvantages.
+The data in Table 9 show marked ethnic disadvantages.
 Firstly, we find that, under Model 1, parental class exerts a huge impact on people’s income, with those from higher salariat families having over £100 per week than those from routine families, a difference similar to that found by Laurison and Friedman (2016).
 After taking parental class into consideration, we find that ethnic minorities have much lower incomes, ranging from 56 to 81 pounds less than whites.
 As ethnic minorities’ parental class are generally in low positions, controlling for parental class makes little impact on respondents’ income differentials, which is clearly shown when we compare the findings under Model 1 with those under the last column of Table 7.
-As our respondents were still young in wave 8, most of them were unmarried and only a small portion of them had children or health issues, thus controlling for these factors does not change the patterns very much.
-In Model 3 where we further control for parental and own education, we find that educational qualifications make a big difference and that, as a result, parental class effect was almost halved.
+As our respondents were still young in wave 8, most of them were unmarried and only a small portion of them had children or health issues, controlling for these factors does not change the patterns very much.
+In Model 3 where we further control for parental and own education, we find that educational qualifications make a big difference and that, as a result, parental class effect is almost halved.
 In Model 4, we further control for respondents’ own class position.
-Here we find that, as expected, people in salariat positions have higher weekly incomes than the workless (unemployed + inactive).
-Yet, it is also important to note that, if we compare the figures from models 1 to 4, we find that, as more variables are controlled for, the parental class effects are constantly reduced whereas ethnic effects are actually increased.
-For instance, respondents from higher salariat families are found to have £102.8 more per weekly income in Model 1 than do those from routine families, holding constant ethnicity and gender effects, but when the other factors are taken into account in Model 4, the class differential is reduced to £51.5.
-If we look at Black Africans’ income, we find that they have, given parental class and gender status, £76.3 less per week in Model 1 than did white respondents but when all other factors were taken into account in Model 4, their income differentials became larger, at £94.8 less.
-Sociologists prefer to ‘compare like with like’, but the more like the personal and other characteristics we compare, the more unlike the take-home incomes between the ethnic minority and the majority groups we find.
+Here we find that, as expected, people in salariat positions have higher weekly incomes than do the workless (unemployed + inactive).
+Yet, it is also important to note that, if we compare the figures from models 1 to 4, we find that, as more variables are controlled for, parental class effects are progressively reduced whereas ethnic effects are actually increased.
+For instance, respondents from higher salariat families are found to have £102.8 more weekly income in Model 1 than do those from routine families, holding constant ethnicity and gender effects, but when the other factors are taken into account in Model 4, the class differential is reduced to £51.5.
+If we look at Black Africans’ income, we find that they have, given parental class and gender status, £76.3 less per week in Model 1 than do white respondents but when all other factors are taken into account in Model 4, their income differentials becomes larger, at £94.8 less.
+People prefer to ‘compare like with like’, but the more like the personal and other characteristics we compare, the more unlike the take-home incomes between the ethnic minority and the majority groups we find.

 Discussion and conclusion